 Period Renewed Number of licences issued due for renewal Number of licences renewed by due date Number of licences due for renewal during quarter not renewed Number of licence renewals from other periods Total No of Licences Renewed during the quarter

-Q2 2024 18 3 15 35 38

 Q1 2025 151 22 129 56 78

 Q2 2025 205 50 155 57 107

 In Q2 2025, investment licence renewals increased by 137% compared to Q1 2025.
-This notable performance is attributed to the pro-active routine follow-up systems introduced to improve compliance and support investors in meeting renewal deadlines by sending automated email reminders and follow up calls.
+This notable performance is attributed to the routine follow-up systems introduced to improve compliance and support investors in meeting renewal deadlines by sending email reminders and calling.

-Additionally, of the 205 licences that were due for renewal during this period, 24% were renewed within the stipulated timeframe compared to 15% achieved in Q1 and 16% achieved in Q2 2024.
-Thus, the number of investment licences renewed on time increased by 8 percentage points.
+Additionally, 24% of all licences that were due for renewal were renewed within the stipulated timeframe compared to 15% achieved in Q1 2025.
 This indicates improved adherence to deadlines by investors.
-Renewals for licences which expired outside the reporting period accounted for 53% of the 107 licence renewals during the quarter.
+Renewals from outside the reporting period accounted for 53% of all licence renewals during the quarter.
+This highlights the effectiveness of the Agency's pro-active follow-up systems in not only ensuring current compliance but also in rectifying past non-compliance.